qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

   the text.
 You have the possibility to render the text as :guilabel:`All uppercase`, :guilabel:`All lowercase` or :guilabel:`Capitalize first letter`.
-  Note that the last option modifies only the first letter of each word and leaves untouched the other letters in the text.
+  Note that the last option modifies only the first letter of each word and leaves the other letters in the text untouched.
 * Under :guilabel:`Spacing`, change the space between words and between individual letters.
 * |checkbox| :guilabel:`Enable kerning` of the text font